ResearchCatalogue/rc-player/documentation/AudioRegion.md

 - `fadein` (optional), pointing to a `fade` structure
 - `fadeout` (optional), pointing to a `fade` structure
 - `loop` (optional), a boolean (defaults to `false`) specifying whether to loop the sound region or not
+- `buffer` (optional), a boolean (defaults to `false`) specifying whether to download and buffer the the sound or to use streaming via a media-source-node (the latter has hiccups in Safari 9)

-The region creates an HTML5 `<audio>` node responsible for the playback, and feeds it into the Web Audio API in order to allow fading or further processing.
+The region creates an HTML5 `<audio>` node (when not using the `buffer` option) or a buffer-source-node (when using the `buffer` option) responsible for the playback, and feeds it into the Web Audio API in order to allow fading or further processing.

 The following methods are supported: